 A joint lecture between the Institute and the Geological Society of London

-This lecture forms part of the Geological Society’s Public Lecture series and was first delivered in March at Burlington House.
+This lecture forms part of the Geological Society’s ‘Year of Life’ Lecture series.